-If you cannot attend the meeting, please send regrets to firstname.lastname@example.org.
-After the meeting, you will receive an email with the name of the organization we selected and mailing instructions for your check.
-You may also send your check with a friend to the meeting to vote by proxy.
-Remember, even if you don’t vote, you are still committed to writing a check.
+If you cannot attend the meeting, please send regrets to email@example.com.
+After the meeting, you will receive an email with the name of the organization we selected.
+Log into your Grapevine account to make your donation.
+Remember, even if you don’t vote, you are still committed to making your donation.

 Each organization will send a representative to speak for 5 minutes at the meeting about why they deserve our vote.
 Then we will vote and choose the recipient of our contributions for that meeting.

 (Click on the organizations’ names to visit their websites.)

 916 Ink is Sacramento’s arts-based creative writing and literacy nonprofit that provides workshops and tutoring to transform Sacramento youth into strong readers, confident communicators, and published authors.
 Our programs increase literacy skills, improve vocabulary, teach empathy, positively impact social and emotional learning, and expand communication skills.
 We envision a Sacramento region where every child and teen is given access to a culturally relevant creative writing program that leads them to believe in themselves and to understand the power of the written word.

 Koinonia Homes for Teens

 The agency works in cooperation with county social service agencies who remove children from their homes due to neglect, abandonment, abuse, delinquency, guardian absence or voluntary placement.
 The county refers children to private agencies like Koinonia for placement in a program that will best meet their needs.
 Koinonia works diligently to serve as the voice of and information source for our families, children, staff and counties.
 Koinonia strives to be better informed, managed, governed and represented at all levels of care with strong, vibrant and diverse programming.